-Even those who know and love Greek Cuisine are surprised to discover the many uniquely Cretan food specialties.
+Even those who know and love Greek food are surprised to discover the many uniquely Cretan food specialties.
 This largest of the Greek Islands has a distinctive cuisine all its own.
-Cretan food specialties are the elemental expression of the landscape itself- fragrant, wild, and delicious.
+Traditional Cretan cuisine is the elemental expression of the landscape itself- fragrant, wild, and delicious.
+Food in Crete is close to the land and to the seasons – it is honest cuisine.
+Cretan food recipes feature local ingredients – even wild ingredients – at their peak.
+The soil here is generous.
+Sometimes the best food in Crete is the very simplest food.

-Here are some distinctly Cretan food specialties to enjoy on your visit.
+Here are some Cretan food specialties to enjoy on your visit.

 The mysterious, noble goat is the animal of Crete.
 Independent in spirit, these intrepid climbers boldly explore the rugged terrain.
 Along the way, they graze on fragrant wild herbs like thyme and marjoram.
 Their meat is lean, and rich with the scent of the landscape itself.

 “Gamopilafo” – or “Wedding Pilaf” is the main dish of all traditional weddings.
-For this plain-looking but delicious delight, goat is boiled in enormous cauldrons.
+For this plain-looking but most delicious of Cretan dishes, goat is boiled in enormous cauldrons.
 Because it is so essential for a wedding feast, each village has a set of community cauldrons for the purpose, because a village wedding can have a thousand guests or even many more.
-The tender goat meat is removed to platters and served alongside rice made with the fragrant broth, topped with “stakovoutiro” – a rich butter from the cream of goat’s – or sometimes sheeps’ – milk.
+The tender goat meat is removed to platters and served alongside rice made with the fragrant broth, topped with “stakovoutiro” – a rich butter from the cream of goat’s – or sometimes sheep’s – milk.

 Staka- A Rich Cretan Specialty Food

 Clean tasting, pure white goats’ or sheep’s milk is rich with cream.
 The top cream – much like a clotted cream – is thick like cream cheese or soft butter.
 The cream is simmered until it melts.
 Then you add some flour to thicken, a shot glass of water, and salt to taste.
 Whisk it until it thickens to the consistency of a pudding, and serve it hot.
-It’s like a lusty fondue.
-Shockingly, most people eat the thickened butter with fresh-cut french fries.
+This is Cretan staka – it’s like a lusty fondue.
+Shockingly, most people eat the thickened butter with fresh-cut French fries – the classic Cretan staka recipe.
 You can also dip crusts of bread in it.

 Staka is a natural match for eggs.
-In western Crete, eggs are fried in the clarified butter if staka and served alongside the creamy staka.
-In eastern Crete, melted staka and eggs make a buttery, crisp omelette.
+In western Crete, eggs are fried in the clarified butter of staka and served alongside the creamy staka.
+In eastern Crete, melted staka and eggs make a buttery, crisp omelet.

-Twice baked hearty barley rusks are full of flavor and keep plenty of texture even with softened with sweet grated tomatoes, like in dakos.
+Twice baked hearty Cretan barley rusks are full of flavor and keep plenty of texture, even when softened with sweet grated tomatoes, like in dakos.

 “Dakos” – The best-known of Cretan Food Specialties

-Hard and wholesome barley rusks are a Cretan staple.
-Grated sweet ripe tomato with olive oil and salt top the rusks. the rusks soften just enough to bite into.
-Fluffy white “Pictogalo” and a shower of wild oregano top each rusk.
+Dakos are like a de-constructed Cretan salad.
+Grated sweet ripe tomato with extra virgin olive oil and salt top barley rusks.
+The rusks soften just enough to bite into.
+Fluffy white “pictogalo,” a Cretan olive, and a shower of wild oregano top each rusk.
 They are like a super hearty bruschetta.
 Dakos are the most common appetizer and snack.
 It’s great with shots of “Raki” – Crete’s ultra-pure version of grappa.

-We had the best Dako of our lives at Karnagio, a lovely and playful taverna on the inner harbor of Agios Nikolaos.
-Their award-winning hot dako incorporates staka, apaki, and other Cretan food specialties.
+We had the best Dako of our lives at Karnagio, a lovely and playful taverna on the inner harbor of Agios Nikolaos that we found is one of the best restaurants in Crete.
+Their award-winning hot dako incorporates staka, apaki, and other Cretan specialties.

 This famous pie from the rugged southern town of Sfakia is a great favorite.
 A ball of tender dough is filled with a ball of myzithra or pichtogalo, then rolled into a thin and seamless disk.
-The pie is cooked on a dry griddle until blistery, then served hot with honey.
+The pie cooks on a dry griddle until blistery.
+You eat it hot, with honey.

-As dessert or a meze, these sweet salty pies always please.
+As dessert or a meze, these sweet and salty pies always please.
 A shot of raki is the secret to their tender, shattering dough.
-Home cooks sometimes us a pasta machine to rill ot extra fine.
-The think dough encases pichtogalo or myzithra.
-The pies are fried until golden, with tiny bubbles under the crust, and served covered with honey.
+Home cooks sometimes us a pasta machine to roll it extra fine.
+The thin dough is filled with pichtogalo or myzithra, then the pies are fried until golden.
+Tiny bubbles form under the crust.
+You eat them with honey.

 Marathopites, Hortopites- Cretan Specialty Pies

 Fresh mint is a natural pairing with creamy pichtogalo.
-Boureki is a caserole of delicate slices of potato and zucchini, layered with grated tomato, pichtogalo, mint, and then melted butter.
+Boureki is a casserole of delicate slices of potato and zucchini, layered with grated tomato, pichtogalo, mint, and then melted butter.
 Extra cheese, tomato, butter and a little flour form a crust.
 It sounds so humble, but it often becomes the favorite dish of anyone who has ever visited Crete.
-Here’s a recipe.
+Here’s an easy recipe for boureki.

 Cretans love snails- called “cochilous.”
-Just like meat and the milk and cheeses of the goats, the snails are tastier here because of their diet of wild herbs and greens.
+Just like meat and the milk and cheeses of the goats, the snails are tastier here because of their local diet of wild herbs and greens.
 It is easy to gather snails in Crete.
 The favorite preparation of snails is “boubouristou.”
 The snails are salted and floured, tossed with fresh rosemary, fried until the flour coating the shells turns golden, and then doused in vinegar for plenty of zing.
 The extremely flavorful preparation is great for first-time snail eaters.
+These are delicious with a glass of aged Cretan red wine – marouvas.

 This is a favorite meze.
 Lean pork fillet is smoked, salted, and gently cured.
 Cretans eat it warm or cool, as part of a dish, or on its own.